abehm815/HeapsortLEGv8/README.md

 ## Project Goal

-To implement and test a fully functioning version of **Heapsort** in LEGv8 assembly, equivalent in logic and behavior to the following C codebase:
+To implement and test a fully functioning version of **Heapsort** in LEGv8 assembly, equivalent in logic and behavior to the following C implementation:

 ```c
 void fill(uint64_t *a, uint64_t s);